Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Analysis and Methodology

-In the rest of the paper, we choose 15 images from each cluster and form a subset $\mathcal{D}_e$ of the test set for each dataset. $\mathcal{D}_e$ contains 150 images and $150 \times 149 = 22,350$ pairs.
-We report the mean explanation loss for all pairs in $\mathcal{D}_e$ to evaluate explanation robustness in the rest of the paper.
-We use a white-box attack from Dombrowski et al.~\cite{dombrowski2019explanations} as the explanation attack method in our paper.

-\textbf{Analysis} In~\cref{tab:trade_eva}, we provide an evaluation of classification robustness and explanation robustness for models trained with TRADES and different $\alpha$ on CIFAR10.
-From~\cref{tab:trade_eva}, it is easy to see that, with the increase of $\alpha$, both the classification and explanation robustness of the model increase.
-Therefore, we obtain models with different explanation robustness.
+An input loss landscape is a visualization of how a model's loss changes across different possible input values~\cite{alvarez2018robustness}, mapping the terrain of the loss function with respect to the input space, allowing researchers to understand how sensitive the model is to variations in the input data and identify potential robustness issues.
+Prior work has shown that a flatter input loss landscape for classification loss $\mathcal{L}_{\text{sc}}$ indicates stronger classification robustness~\cite{xie2020smooth,li2023understanding}.

-\textbf{Visualization} After getting the models with different explanation robustness, the next step is to visualize input loss landscape w.r.t explanation loss.
-We visualize the input loss landscape by plotting the change of explanation loss when we add a random noise $\mathbf{d}$ to the victim image $x_v$ with different magnitude~$\gamma$:
+Following existing works~\cite{alvarez2018robustness}, we visualize the input loss landscape w.r.t explanation loss $\mathcal{L}_{e}(x_v,x_t;f)$ by plotting the change of $\mathcal{L}_{e}$ when adding a random noise $\mathbf{d}$ to the victim image $x_v$ with different magnitude~$\gamma$: